GunjanShakya/Hackerrank_Automation/README.md

 # Progamming Language used
 [JavaScript](https://www.w3schools.com/js/DEFAULT.asp)

+# Node Package needed for script execution
+* Puppeteer - Install in the directory where the code is present
+ > `npm install puppeteer`

 # How to execute
 - Type the following in your terminal if you are executing the code from the folder in which the script exist